-Though Stipe is more aesthetically customizable, Paypal offers more core functions, chief of which is the ability to invoice multiple clients.
+Though Stipe is more aesthetically customizable, PayPal offers more core functions, chief of which is the ability to invoice multiple clients.

 PayPal vs Stripe Payment Options

 It’s really important, in the interest of your business, not to shut any customer due to their payment choice.
-You need a payment solution that is robust enough to accommodate just about anybody.
+You need a payment solution that is big enough to accommodate just about anybody.
 They both have robust payment options, though with slight variations.